rasshofer/autopilot/README.md

 ### Purchases

-Now that Coinvestor is able to perform buys for you, you need to specify what kind of buys you want to be performed.
+Now that Autopilot is able to perform buys for you, you need to specify what kind of buys you want to be performed.

 #### `strategy`